-Are you looking to have a Breast Uplift in Manchester, Liverpool or nearby?
+Are you looking to have a Breast Uplift surgery?
 Read on to discover important information about thislife changing, plastic surgery procedure.
 Alternatively contact me to book a FREE consultation: To discuss whether this cosmetic surgery technique is right for you, to view before and after photos and more.Book a free consultation

 Breast Uplift Surgery, also known as Mastopexy is a type of plastic surgery to help improve the shape of the breasts.
 The cosmetic surgeon that is performing your breast uplift will remove excess skin from the breast area, reshape and then lift the breast.
 This type of cosmetic surgery is done to create a more youthful appearance.
 Sometimes breast augmentation surgery (also known as Breast Enlargement or adding Implants) is combined with an uplift to enhance the overall result.Ask me a question

 “Mr El Gawad telephoned me the night before surgery to see if I was ok and if I had any questions and again just made me feel totally relaxed, even after surgery he texted me at home to see how I was doing and I wonder how many surgeons do that.
 The aftercare I would say is second to none, nothing is too much trouble, no matter how many times I texted Mr El Gawad he always answered my questions within minutes and was always happy to help.
 I think Mr El Gawad is an amazing surgeon who goes above and beyond his duties, he’s very kind and caring with a good sense of humour and I wouldn’t hesitate to recommend him to anyone and if I decide to have further treatment he would be my man.”See all videos and reviews

 Ok, so you now know what can be achieved with breast uplift or Mastopexy cosmetic surgery: But when would it be done?
 What will happen during the actual surgery itself?
 Will you be awake during surgery ?
 And how much will it cost?